the fresh films reviews

 Review

-Joel Schumacher picks up the baton from Tim Burton and creates a more cheerful and cartoonish Batman, with antagonists so overdone that Jim Carrey almost don't seem out of place.
-The result is essentially a children's movie in which Gotham is made giddier than in the comics.
-In Schumacher's vision, both the heroes and the villains of this world are not only larger than life, but also a little raunchy.
-His aesthetics are rather accomplished, however, and the picture delivers equal doses special effects and morals in typical superhero fashion – without revolutionizing neither the genre or the Batman franchise.
-Some narrative highlights: A charming romance between Batman and Dr. Meridian, and the story of Batman and Robin joined forces.
-The latter is played by Chris O'Donnell (Scent of A Woman) and is well-cast but underutilized.
-There's also an interesting existential discussion on Batman's nature, which almost lets Val Kilmer come alive in the title role.
-But ultimately you get the feeling that whatever Schumacher does, he's always content with scratching the surface, and never really delves into the material.
+Joel Schumacher picks up the baton from Tim Burton and creates a more cheerful and cartoonish Batman, with antagonists so overdone that Jim Carrey almost doesn't seem out of place.
+The result is essentially a children's movie in which Gotham is made even giddier than in the comics.
+In Schumacher's vision, both the heroes and villains of this world are not only larger than life, but also a little raunchy.
+His aesthetics are rather accomplished, however, and the picture delivers equal doses of special effects and moral messaging in typical superhero fashion – without revolutionising neither the genre nor the Batman franchise.
+Narrative highlights include a charming romance between Batman and Dr. Meridian, and the story of how Batman and Robin joined forces.
+The latter is played by Chris O'Donnell (Scent of A Woman), who is well-cast but underutilised.
+There's also an interesting existential discussion on Batman's nature, which almost allows Val Kilmer come alive in the title role.
+But ultimately, you get the sense that whatever Schumacher does, he's content with scratching the surface and never really delves into the material.

 Copyright © 06.06.1996 Fredrik Gunerius Fevang